CallBackMe/OpenEyes/README.md

 # OpenEyes
-this is an android project coding by kotlin.
+This is an android project coding by kotlin.